tommytimmytony/codepath.prework/README.md

 - Incorporated firework at the end of the victory screen by using an API from fireworks-js.
 - Install a level label for the player to keep track of the level.
 - Create a function that will show the word "Congratulations" when the user win the game.
 Then remove it at the start of the game.
+- Implement a theme song for the end victory screen.

 ## Video Walkthrough (GIF)